North Shore Plant Club

 We bring the nursery to you: a huge selection of "fresh off the farm truck" plants delivered at nearly wholesale prices!

-Our Annual Club Spring Annual Pre-Order Is Underway
+Spring Annual Pre-Order 2025

-Try Our New Plant Search!
+Try Our Multiple Criteria Plant Search!

 The best plants for your yard match multiple criteria: shade-tolerant AND deer-resistant perennials... natives which like wet sites... or trailing annuals with flowers just that exact shade of pink for the perfect patio pot.
 We hope our new search will help you more easily home in on the perfect plants for your situation.
 We'll probably never finish trying to make it better, but please put our new search through its paces and let us know what you think!